Lanecrest/PyWeek35/README.md

 # Gameplay
-Embiggen your shadow to a cromulent size.
+Embiggen your shadow to a cromulent size!
 This game plays like a SHMUP (shoot'em up).
 Shadow barriers will hurt your shadow if they come in contact so blast them away!
-If you lose your shadow, you lose the game!
-Collect power ups to embiggen your shadow.
-You win when you embiggen to 100%
+You win when you embiggen to 100%.
+Collect power ups to embiggen and if your shadow is hit by too many barriers, you lose!

 Changelog
 =
+v0.6.0 (04-01-23)
+-
+-Power ups now only travel to the center of the screen and will fade away if not collected in time.

+-Energy blasts now despawn when hitting a barrier

+-Fixed a bug where game activity would happen behind the title screen

+-Changed shadow scaling behavior to make hit detection more accurate (is still not as perfect as hoped)

+-Updated victory screen to show how many times you were hit and how long you took, in addition to the final score.

 v0.5.0 (03-29-23)
 -